How software development is a dead-end job and though we can argue let me share reality of the developers after the age of 40

-Generally, software development is a dead-end job and though we can argue sighting examples of few awesome programmers coding even at the age of 60 but it doesn’t happen to most of us (the developers).
+Generally, software development is a dead-end job when one considers the career growth.
+However, we can argue sighting examples of a few awesome programmers coding even at the age of 60 it doesn’t happen to most of us (the developers).

-In India, more than 15% increase in salary is quite normal.
-When I started in 2004 my CTC was ₹96k and it was 6 times when I left 4+ years in 2008.
+In India, more than 15% increase in salary is quite normal for new developers.
+When I started in 2004 my CTC was ₹96k and it was 6 times when I left after 4+ years in 2008.
 As your salary multiples, you have to make sure your productivity multiplies at the same rate as well.

 How is software development a dead-end?

-Few of my college friends foresee similar issue now.
+Few of my college friends foresee a similar issue now.

 Normally the reason is performance but there is nothing much that can be done about it either.

-As your salary increases, you will not be allocated to projects to keep the cost of the project under control.
+As your salary increases, you won’t be allocated to many projects to keep the cost of the project under control.

-If you keep your salary under check, it is not possible either because if you don’t get satisfactory increments and remain under the same salary bracket for long, it can your performance is not good either.
+If you keep your salary under check, it is not possible either.
+If you don’t get satisfactory increments and remain under the same salary bracket for long, it can mean your performance isn’t good either.

 In either case, you lose the job.